 The Bose SoundLink Flex is on sale now in the US and UK but, if you're in Australia or New Zealand, you're waiting till April 1, 2022 to get yours hands on it.
 It will set you back $149 / £149.95 / AU$249.95.

 Of course, it’s not like Bose has the market to itself.
 The Sonos Roam (currently our pick for the best Bluetooth speaker) doesn’t cost much more than this, and there’s every chance you might have your head turned by very capable and similarly priced alternatives from brands like Ultimate Ears, Bang & Olufsen, or Sony.
 So the Flex is going to have to do a bit more than just show up looking and sounding half-decent.
+For anything Bose related, look out for any relevant Bose promo codes that could help reduce the price.

 Design and features